 - if the property is in joint names (and those parties are not married), any children of the deceased shall inherit equal shares of the deceased’s 50% share.

-To effect property transfer pursuant to an overseas will, any heir/s must produce a will that has been witnessed and undersigned by a registered solicitor and then apostilled (notarised) by the legal department of the Turkish Consulate (Foreign and Commonwealth Office for UK wills).
-This must then be sent to Turkey and translated into Turkish by the public notary’s office before being submitted to the local relevant municipality in which the property is located.
-The local court will then issue an official authorisation of transfer to the Tapu office.
+To effect property transfer pursuant to an overseas will, any heir/s must produce a will that has been witnessed and undersigned by a registered solicitor and then apostilled (notarised) by the legal department of the Turkish Consulate (or by the Foreign and Commonwealth Office for UK wills).
+This document must then be sent to Turkey and translated into Turkish by the public notary office – once translated, it will then be submitted to the local relevant municipality, after which the local court will issue an official authorisation of transfer to the Tapu office.

 The simple solution here is for all property owners to effect a new will (in Turkey) that relates only to their real estate asset/s in Turkey.
 This avoids the complexity of effecting an will from overseas and ensures that only nominated beneficiaries inherit any of these assets.